Zren/plasma-applet-eventcalendar/ReadMe.md

 * ABF: https://abf.rosalinux.ru/victorr2007/plasma5-applet-eventcalendar

-## Configure

-1. Right click the Calendar > Event Calendar Settings > Google Calendar
-2. Copy the Code and enter it at the given link.
-Keep the settings window open.
-3. After the settings window says it's synched, click apply.
-4. Go to the Weather Tab > Enter your city id for OpenWeatherMap.
-If their search can't find your city, try googling it with [site:openweathermap.org/city](https://www.google.ca/search?q=site%3Aopenweathermap.org%2Fcity+toronto).

 ## Update to GitHub master

 If you're asked to test something, open the Terminal and run the following commands.